 Dips are fantastic appetisers and even better picnic companions, which is why we are always exploring tasty dip recipes.

-We love this pea and mint dip recipe because it’s a fabulous seasonal dish for a spring picnic, making the most of the seasons fresh sweet peas.
+We love this pea and mint dip recipe because it’s a fabulous seasonal dish for a spring picnic which is why we included it as an easy recipe idea for an Easter picnic, making the most of the seasons fresh sweet peas.
 But, thanks to frozen peas, we can enjoy this easy pea dip recipe any time of year.

 Want More Dip Recipes?
 We’ve got loads more delicious picnic dip recipes here, including both hot & cold dips for every season.